-Last week, I started off my So You Want Your Kid To Learn Chinese Series by saying you need to clarify your goals.
+I started off my So You Want Your Kid To Learn Chinese Series by saying you need to clarify your goals.
 After all, there really is no point in forcing your kids to learn a bunch of Chinese characters if you really only want them to understand the language and/or speak it.
 Likewise, if you want your kid to be functionally literate, you can’t expect them to get there just by being in a heritage family.

-This week, I want to discuss some of the unrealistic expectations families (including sometimes, the children themselves) have for learning Chinese in an English speaking country.
+In this post, I want to discuss some of the unrealistic expectations families (including sometimes, the children themselves) have for learning Chinese in an English speaking country.
 If I happen to skewer something you personally hold dear or believe, let’s just pretend I’m trying to be helpful and not a superior prat.

 1) First Generation Heritage Families (both are heritage parents and native level speakers who immigrated to an English speaking country at a later age)

-You might assume that just because both parents are native level Chinese speakers that their kids will just somehow magically become fluent (at least in speaking and understanding).
-If that were true, 100% of my ABC friends (and even the early BOBA (Brought Over By Airplane) friends) would be fluent.
+You might assume that just because both parents are native level Chinese speakers that their kids will just somehow magically become fluent in speaking and comprehension.
+Alas, if that were true, 100% of my American Born Chinese (ABC) friends and the early Brought Over By Airplane (BOBA) friends would be fluent.